kuzudb/kuzu-docs/blog/2024-02-23-transforming-your-data-2/index.md

 <img src={GraphSchema}/>
 </div>

-The transactions are modelled as edges, with an `is_disputed` property to indicate whether the a transaction is disputed or not.
+The transactions are modelled as edges, with an `is_disputed` property to indicate whether a transaction is disputed or not.
 This simplifies the kinds of queries we need to write, and is sufficient for our initial analysis.